 You can use a workload identity pool to organize and manage external identities.

 A project can contain multiple workload identity pools, and each pool can have access to different resources.
 This lets you follow the principle of least privilege by grouping related identities in the same pool, and then granting them fine-grained access to resources.

 In general, we recommend creating a new pool for each non-Google Cloud environment that needs to access Google Cloud resources, such as development, staging, or production environments.

-A workload identity provider is an entity that describes a relationship between Google Cloud and an external identity provider.
-Example providers include:
+A workload identity pool provider is an entity that describes a relationship between Google Cloud and an external identity provider, such as the following:

 - Azure Active Directory

 - On-premises Active Directory Federation Services (AD FS)